Captain Scarlet (character): Background

+Depiction

+Captain Scarlet and the Mysterons

+Scarlet's real name is Paul Metcalfe.
+Born on 17 December 2036, he is from Winchester, England and speaks with a Mid-Atlantic accent.
+He is a competent driver and pilot, as well as a qualified astronaut.
+Well trusted by the commander-in-chief of Spectrum, Colonel White, he is the organisation's top agent and is usually assigned its most dangerous and critical missions.

-Captain Scarlet was killed in the first episode of the series, in a car crash brought about by the Mysterons, which also resulted in the death of fellow officer Captain Brown.
-Both men were reconstructed by the aliens, who assigned their exact likenesses of both men to assassinate the World President.
-The Captain Brown likeness was turned into a walking bomb for this purpose.
-When this attempt in New York failed, the Captain Scarlet likeness kidnapped the President from Cloudbase and flew him to England, taking him to the top of the London Car-Vu, a large car park tower.
-Cornered while holding the President at gunpoint over the city below, the Captain Scarlet likeness was shot by Captain Blue and fell 800 feet to his apparent destruction.
-However, at the end of the episode it was revealed that Captain Scarlet was returning to life and had become almost incapable of dying permanently, a power called "retro-metabolism", due to the powers of "reversal of matter" that the Mysterons possess, although the fall had broken the Mysteron programming and returned him to his original personality.
-This extraordinary ability heals Captain Scarlet of physical injuries--and even resurrects him from death--within hours, making him virtually indestructible.
+Scarlet is killed in the first episode of the series, in a car crash brought about by the Mysterons which also results in the death of fellow officer Captain Brown.
+The Mysterons create doppelgangers of the two men and program them to assassinate the World President.
+After Brown's replica is destroyed in an unsuccessful attempt on the President's life, Scarlet's abducts the President from Cloudbase and flies him to England, taking him to the top of the London Car-Vu, a large car park tower.
+Cornered while holding the President at gunpoint over the city below, Scarlet is shot by Captain Blue and falls hundreds of feet to his apparent death.
+In the final scene, it is revealed that Scarlet has returned to life thanks to the Mysterons' power of "retrometabolism", although the fall has broken the Mysterons' hold over him and restored his original personality.
+This ability heals Scarlet of any physical injuries – and even resurrects him from death – within hours, making him virtually indestructible.

-Captain Scarlet's Mysteronised body, like those of all Mysteron likenesses, is still vulnerable to high voltages of electricity and impervious to X-rays.
-He also has a "sixth sense" when in the presence of a strong Mysteron influence – he becomes nauseated, sweats, and suffers a severe headache – but this sense sometimes does not indicate all Mysteron presences in an area.
-Though Captain Scarlet "dies" several times in the course of the series – usually quite violently – he always returns to life.
-In "Attack on Cloudbase", Captain Scarlet is declared finally and permanently dead during the course of the battle for Cloudbase; however, this is later revealed to be Symphony Angel's hallucination as she is stranded in a desert, waiting for Spectrum to rescue her following a plane crash.
+Scarlet's Mysteron body, like those of all Mysteron reconstructions, is still vulnerable to high-voltage electricity and impervious to X-rays.
+He also has a "sixth sense" when close to a Mysteron presence – he becomes nauseated, sweats, and experiences severe headache.
+However, this sense does not always indicate all Mysteron presences in the area.
+Though Scarlet "dies" several times in the course of the series, he always returns to life.
+In "Attack on Cloudbase", Captain Scarlet is declared permanently dead during a battle for Cloudbase; however, this is later revealed to be a nightmare dreamt by Symphony Angel.